-My standard run (SEi) is based on the 800-kyr long scenario SE in Köhler and Munhoven (2020) with updates, mainly in the 13 C cycle, as described in Köhler and Mulitza (2024).
-Prescribing, or nudging to, atmospheric δ^{13} CO2 (Eggleston et al., 2016) is performed in scenarios C1 or C2, respectively.
-Here, simulations are started at 210 kyr BP in the interglacial around MIS7a-c and the value of δ^{13} CO2 before 155 kyr is assumed to stay constant.
-The whole 800-kyr long runs are alternatively prescribed with (D1), or nudged to (D2), the deep Pacific δ^{13} C stack.
-For an even longer perspective I rely on the 5 Myr-long runs published in Köhler (2023).
-Here, I choose a scenario based on run SE++V6, in which weathering is strongly coupled to atmospheric CO2 and volcanic outgassing is decreasing by 6% between 4 and 1 Myr BP leading to a gradual decline in atmospheric CO2.
-Tests have shown that the findings I describe further below are also robust for other scenarios included in Köhler (2023) with different weathering strength and volcanic history leading to alternative atmospheric CO2 time series.
-Even when forced with the new 4.5 Myr long compilation of changes in surface temperature (Clark et al., 2024), which contains some power in periodicities slower than 100-kyr, my conclusions stay the same.
-I distinguish between a control run (SEi++V6), 3-Myr long runs in which deep Indo-Pacific δ^{13} C is either prescribed with (D1-L) or nudged to (D2-L) the δ^{13} C stack from Lisiecki (2014), and a 5-Myr long run (D2-P) nudged to δ^{13} C in ODP846 as presented in Poore et al. (2006).
-An overview on all scenarios is compiled in Table 1.
+My standard run (SEi) is based on the 800 kyr long scenario SE in Köhler and Munhoven (2020), with updates, mainly in the 13C cycle, as described in Köhler and Mulitza (2024).
+Prescribing and nudging to atmospheric δ^{13} CO2 (Eggleston et al., 2016) are performed in scenarios C1 and C2, respectively.
+Here, simulations are started at 210 kyr BP in the interglacial around MIS 7a-c, and the value of δ^{13} CO2 before 155 kyr is assumed to stay constant.
+The whole 800 kyr long runs are alternatively prescribed with (D1) and nudged to (D2) the deep Pacific δ^{13} C stack.
+For an even longer perspective, I rely on the 5 Myr long runs published in Köhler (2023).
+Here, I choose a scenario based on run SE++V6, in which weathering is strongly coupled to atmospheric CO2 and volcanic outgassing decreases by 6% between 4 and 1 Myr BP, leading to a gradual decline in atmospheric CO2.
+Tests have shown that the findings I describe further below are also robust for other scenarios included in Köhler (2023),